-Housed in a 1964 structure whose mod lines, central fountain, and flourishes by artists like Mathias Goeritz and Miguel Covarrubias greatly complement the displays inside, this anthropology museum is a repository of the most important pre-Hispanic treasures modern Mexico has discovered, displayed as part of exhibits that trace the entire history of the Americas’ indigenous population from the Bering Migration to the present day.
-Exhaustive—sometimes exhausting—in scope, many visitors choose to jump ahead to “greatest-hits” galleries focusing on name brands like the Aztecs (to see the misnamed Calendar Stone), Maya artifacts, or the Olmec culture, this last famed for its colossal (and quite sensual) head sculptures dating to Mesoamerica’s earliest recorded eras.
+Housed in a 1964 structure whose modern lines and central fountain greatly complement what’s on view, this anthropology museum is a repository of the most important pre-Hispanic treasures modern Mexico has discovered.
+The works are displayed in exhibits that trace the entire history of the Americas’ indigenous population, from the Bering migration to the present day.
+Exhaustive (and sometimes exhausting) in scope, many visitors choose to jump ahead to “greatest-hits” galleries focusing on name brands like the Aztecs (to see their misnamed calendar stone); the Maya and their artifacts; or the Olmec culture, famed for its colossal (and quite sensual) head sculptures dating back to Mesoamerica’s earliest recorded eras.

 Mayans and Aztecs and Olmecs...
 Oh My!

 During a business trip to Mexico City, I had a lunch hour (or two) to peruse the Museo Nacional de Antropología and took full advantage.
 As recommended, I picked up the audio guide in English and wandered the Teotihuacan exhibit in preparation for a day trip to the ruins outside of Mexico City.
 There was still time to check out the Aztec and Mayan exhibits and see a giant Olmec head sculpture.
 This is definitely a museum to spend a day in!